Mahidharapura Kingdoms: Ayutthaya period:1300s–1700s

-Before the traditional formation of the Ayutthaya Kingdom in 1351, Siamese political influence had not yet reached the Phimai region, which was believed to maintain a relationship with Angkor, despite a significant reduction in its population and a considerable drop in its power.
+Before the traditional formation of the Ayutthaya Kingdom in 1351, Siamese political influence had not yet reached the Phimai region, which is thought to have maintained a relationship with Angkor, despite a significant reduction in its population and a considerable drop in its power.
 David Welch says the Phimai region was conquered by Ayutthaya during the reign of Ramathibodi I (r.
 1351–1369).
 However, the Khun Srichaimonkhonthep Inscription, which provides the account of Ayutthaya's military campaign toward the Phimai region during the reign of Borommarachathirat II (r.
 1424–1448), suggests that the Phimai region potentially became under Ayutthaya around 1431.
 The Siamese forces then marched south to plunder Angkor Thom, which caused the Angkorian king Barom Reachea II to abandon Angkor and relocate their capital further south-east.
 The inscription also provides a series of polities in the region, including Phimai, Phanom Rung, Srawkhchay (สราวขชาย), Phnom Khram Smechrod (พนมครามเสม็จร[อ]ด), Phnom Mas (พนมมาส), Singhaphichai (สิงคพิไชย), and Praikhdar (ไพรขดาร).

-Phimai, together with other cities in the region, still maintains its political and family relations with Angkor.
+Phimai and the other cities of the region kept their political and family relations with Angkor.
 In light of its strategic and economic significance, the Ayutthaya court diminished Phimai's prominence to undermine Angkor's influence by establishing a new fortified city, Nakhon Ratchasima, 50 kilometers west of Phimai.
 This city functioned as Ayutthaya's stronghold for its power expansion efforts into the northeastern region, Lan Xang, and Cambodia.
 According to a trace of an ancient city moated and walls discovered in 2025, Nakhon Ratchasima has probably existed before the traditional establishment by Ayutthaya; several scholars propose that the city-state named Mueang Rad (เมืองราด) of King Pha Mueang, mentioned in the Wat Si Chum Inscription, was Khorakhapura, whose population later relocated to Nakhon Ratchasima, but this presupposition has recently been disputed, as some say Mueang Rad is a modern Lom Kao in Phetchabun province.
 However, as cited in the Wat Si Chum Inscription, Pha Mueang rules Mueang Rad and Mueang Lum (เมืองลุม; identified with Lom Kao); thus, both contested theories might be correct.

-Following the First Fall of Ayutthaya in 1569, Phimai became independent for a short period under a Siamese prince Kromma Muen Thepphiphit of the Ban Phlu Luang dynasty.
+Following the First Fall of Ayutthaya in 1569, Phimai became independent for a short period under the Siamese prince Kromma Muen Thepphiphit of the Ban Phlu Luang dynasty.
 The new Siamese king Taksin of Thonburi Kingdom marched to subjugate Thepphiphit's Phimai regime the following year.
 During the reign of Ayutthayan Narai (r.
 1656–1688), Phimai, together with the three other satellite cities, including Chan Thuek, Chaiyaphum, and Buriram, were governed from Nakhon Ratchasima.